y-ken/mod_rpaf/README.md

     RPAF_ProxyIPs    127.0.0.1 10.0.0.1 - What IPs to adjust requests for

     RPAF_Header      X-Forwarded-For    - The header to use for the real IP address.

     RPAF_SetHostName (On|Off)           - Update vhost name so ServerName &
                                           ServerAlias work

     RPAF_SetHTTPS    (On|Off)           - Set the HTTPS environment variable
                                           to the header value contained in
                                           X-HTTPS, or X-Forwarded-HTTPS.
+                                          Also work X-Forwarded-Proto is https.

     RPAF_SetPort     (On|Off)           - Set the server port to the header value contained in X-Port, or